newnol/ollamazing/README.md

   - [x] Light/Dark theme.
   - [x] Multiple languages.
 - [x] Manage model, use more Ollama APIs.
-- [x] Content script to be injected into the pages.
+- [x] Content script to be injected into the pages when selecting text.
+  - [x] Add utility to translate text.
-  - [x] Add utility when user select text in the page.
+  - [x] Add utility to summarize paragraph.
-  - [x] Add context menu to translate text
+- [ ] Add context menu besides the text selection for web pages.
-  - [x] Add context menu to summarize paragraph
+- [ ] Add short key to open the extension.

 See the [open issues](https://github.com/buiducnhat/ollamazing/issues) for a full list of proposed features (and known issues).